-The Company is committed to maintaining a high standard of corporate disclosure and transparency.
-The Company has an Investor Relations Policy (a copy of which is posted on the Company's website) which allows for an ongoing exchange of views to actively engage and promote regular, effective and fair communication with shareholders.
-It will also ensure that all material information is disclosed in a comprehensive, accurate and timely manner through the release of announcements and news releases posted on the SGX-ST website.
+The Company is committed to disseminating accurate and pertinent information to the market in a timely manner as part of good corporate governance.
+In line with this commitment, the Company has an Investor Relations ("IR") Policy (a copy of which is posted on the Company's website) which promotes regular, effective and fair communication as well as allows for ongoing exchange of views with shareholders.
+The Company balances regular, effective and fair communications with shareholders and the investment community with the need to safeguard commercial sensitivities.

+The Company ensures that all material information is disclosed in a comprehensive, accurate and timely manner through SGXNet.
+The Company also maintains a current corporate website www.wilmar-international.com to communicate and engage with shareholders and stakeholders.
 Shareholders and the investing public can access the Company's announcements, news releases, presentation materials disseminated at briefings and other corporate information that have been uploaded on its website.
 The website provides an effective method of reaching a wide audience and also allows users to sign up for alerts to such disclosures, providing an easy and timely way to stay updated on the Company's latest corporate developments.